Sometimes I struggle. I mean really struggle.

 Summer has come to an end.
 Fall was gone overnight.
 And sadly I can look back on my summer and see that I only did about a dozen fun things.

 Three swimming trips to my sister-in-laws, 3 golfing trips two miles down the road and one playground trip four miles away.

 Don’t get me wrong I didn’t have a bad summer.
 It was the exact opposite really.

 We had some really great daily fun things we did for a few weeks.
 I helped the boys do a lemonade stand and sold some of our extra produce there.
 We also ventured down to the rock quarry to look for fossils several times.

 Yes COVID impacted this but there was a much bigger obstacle that stood in my way.
-Do you know what it was?

 Why I am My Biggest Obstacle